 - Metadata includes the elements of creating, collecting, organizing, and managing data about the data itself.

 - Data quality is the practice of monitoring data and data sources to ensure all data integrity is maintained when delivered and that poor quality data is filtered out.

 All of these components are essential in a data management model.
 If one component is missing it can complicate and damage some aspects of data management.

 Also, check Etl vs Elt comparison.

 Reference data management (RDM) is an essential component of master data management.
 RDM manages classifications and hierarchies across systems including performing analytics on reference data, tracking changes to and distributing of reference data.
 This requires set policies, frameworks, and standards that govern internal and external reference data.

 The best reference data management tools can manage complex mappings, provide connectivity such as service-oriented architecture (SOA) service layer, the means for sharing reference data across business functions, data science, and governance applications.

 There are several benefits of successful reference data management.
-When businesses have centralized control of data, they can ensure it’s consistent and compliant.
+When businesses have centralized control of Etl data, they can ensure it’s consistent and compliant.
 RDM allows teams to access, distribute, and update reference data across business functions to meet business needs, including scaling business operations and analytics processes.
 RDM allows businesses to react to new data requirements or market changes quickly and efficiently.

 Managing reference data and connecting it through correspondence tables results in semantic consistency and reliable data quality.
-Building a data management system is a time-consuming process that lays the foundation for future use of big data.
+Building a data management system is a time-consuming process that lays the foundation for the future use of big data.
 Businesses build data management systems to put their accurate, organized, accessible data to work.